niiwade/javascriptest/logical operators.md

 Nullish coalescing operator

 is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined and otherwise returns its left-hand side operand

+Optional Chaining Operator

+Destructuring assignment
+it makes it possible to unpack values from arrays or properties from objects into distinct variables

+async await
+it specifies an asynchronous function which can return an asyncfunction object .
+This function performs in a seperate order than the rest of the code through the event loop and returns a Promise as its result.